Signup for our Newsletter

 Carbone has a Bachelor’s Degree in Community and Environmental Studies and got his first taste for the land trust world while in college.
 Prior to joining Greenbelt in 2012, Mike worked for a non-profit that supported a national wildlife refuge group, and an environmental consulting firm.
 His passion for land conservation stems from lifelong enjoyment of the outdoor world.
 Mike believes in Greenbelt’s mission to preserve natural resources and open spaces and is proud to be able to help people enjoy the land that Greenbelt conserves

-As Greenbelt’s full time Finance and Operations Manager, Joanne Flannery brings her many years of accounting and operations experience to Greenbelt.
+As Greenbelt’s full time Director of Finance and Operations, Joanne Flannery brings her many years of accounting and operations experience to Greenbelt.

 Previous to Greenbelt, Joanne worked for over 20 years at North Shore 104.9FM/WBOQ radio in the accounting and operations area where she oversaw the day to day operations on Enon Street in